 Jesus offers all this to anyone and everyone who repents and believes.

 How about you?

 Grace Church Dulwich is a mainstream Christian church, teaching what the vast majority of Christians throughout the world have believed for centuries.
 That is we believe in one God who has revealed Himself supremely in His Son, Jesus Christ.
 We can know God as our Father by placing our trust in Christ’s death on the cross which is the only way we can be reconciled to God.
 The work of God the Holy Spirit is to draw people to faith in Christ, giving us new birth, and new spiritual life as He makes us more like Christ.

 An Evangelical church

 We believe that the Bible is the word of God and is our final authority in all matters of faith and life.
 We believe that the study and exposition of God's word will be the means by which God will transform the lives of individuals and the church as a whole.

 To that end, clear and relevant Bible teaching is at the heart of all our main metings and we seek to listen to and obey God's word, applying it to every part of life.
 We look to build networks and friendships with other churches who share our convictions about the Bible and about the gospel.

 An Anglican church

 As a Church of England church we are part of the worldwide Anglican church.
 Our beliefs are set out in the Bible, the Creeds and the Book of Common Prayer.
 We are not a parish church and have a Bishop’s Mission Order which enables new churches across the country to be planted and flourish.
-Because we believe in the distinctive Biblical roles of men and women, we receive extended oversight from the Bishop of Maidstone.
+Because we believe in the distinctive Biblical roles of men and women, we receive extended oversight from the Bishop of Ebbsfleet.
 Please contact us if you would like to discuss our Christian convictions.